 How to take media relations to the next level

 1) Write guest posts

 Guest writing for influence and traffic is a good part of media relations strategy.
 Instead of building an audience from the ground up, you can blog on your targeted new media publications and “piggyback” from them.
 When you do this, you can also gain access to their search engine and if you use the right tag words that are valuable search terms, it can give to traffic and visibility for as long as it stays online.

 This strategy allows you to build an audience that is outside of your direct network and it can build your reputation.

 2) Find the Right Publication

-You need to find the right publication that fits your content, don’t waste your time on ones that are not related to your topic.
-You need to look for ones that may already have an engaged and targeted audience.
+You need to find the right publication that fits your content.
+Don’t waste your time on outlets that are not related to your topic.
+Rather, you need to look for outlets that may already have an engaged and targeted audience.